 Pat and Sebastian's HypnoBirthing (Cord around Neck) (Avoiding unnecessary caesarean)

 It is week 39 of Pat's pregnancy, 5 days before our expected due date.
 Since the due date is near, we were advised to visit the clinic more often (every week).
-We're excited and went to our regular check up at Yan's specialist Sri Petaling.
+We're excited and went to our regular checkup at Yan's specialist Sri Petaling.
 Baby is healthy, the head is engaged and at the correct position.
 While doing the ultrasound, I believe I saw my baby's features appearing on the screen, the feeling was really amazing although it was only a real quick glimpse.
 However, the happiness halted when the doctor appeared to be worried, saying that there seems to be a problem, there is a possibility that the baby's cord is looping around the baby's neck.
 We cannot be sure, but the ultrasound is showing that the cord is at the neck area.
-The good news is, baby's heart beat and health is absolutely fine.
+The good news is, baby's heartbeat and health are absolutely fine.

 Doctor advised us that there may be a 5% risk during birth if we were to go ahead with natural birth.
 For the baby's safety, it is best for the baby to be delivered via caesarean.
 We were both in shock!
 Earlier we have discussed with doctor about our preference to deliver the baby naturally, and we did tell him our birth plan and HypnoBirthing is our preferred way.